therealmko/Domoticz_Wifi_presence_checker/README.md

-1.8.1         26-11-2014      xKingx    Temporary version with initial code for location detection 1.9           12-12-2014      xKingx    Location detection enabled with switching of "dummy" devices added 1.9.1         15-12-2014      xKingx    Fixed location detection switching as it did not work ok
+1.8.1         26-11-2014      xKingx    Temporary version with initial code for location detection 1.9           12-12-2014      xKingx    Location detection enabled with switching of "dummy" devices added 1.9.1         15-12-2014      xKingx    Fixed location detection switching as it did not work ok 1.10          16-12-2014      xKingx    Ignoring switch location and added input checks on router json file
 ```

 ###TODO
 * Add option to ignore location switching if not used
 * Build in check for community string in SNMP version <3
-* General input validation on parameters received from command line and JSON files
+* General input validation on parameters received from command line and JSON files, router file done in v1.10
 * Look into way results of SNMP walk are gathered as I put a dirty counter hack in
 * Look at way to prevent devices that reconnect from triggering presence reporting
 * Add MAC intruder detections, i.e. a MAC not known in JSON input triggers Domoticz switch